gscottstukey/Localebnb/README.md

 ## Overview

-The motivation was: When booking a private residence, how do you find the perfect neighborhood?
+The motivation for this project was: When booking a private residence, how do you find the perfect neighborhood?

-It stems from my personal frustrations with Airbnb's search functionality while booking in Montreal.
-I knew that I wanted to stay in an trendy neighborhood, but away from tourists & nightlife.
-While I could search & filter Airbnb's search results by neighborhood, I had no idea what neighborhoods met my criteria!
+It stemed from my personal frustrations with Airbnb's search functionality while booking in Montreal.
+I knew that I wanted to stay in a "trendier" neighborhood, but away from tourists & nightlife.
+While I could search & filter Airbnb's search results by neighborhoods to stay, I had no idea what neighborhoods met my criteria!

-Localebnb aims to be that contextual recommender for Airbnb.
+Localebnb aimed to be that contextual recommender for Airbnb.

 Using Airbnb listing descriptions (features) + Airbnb's neighborhood guides for traits (target ), I built an app that predicts whether a listing is in a neighborhood with a specified trait, and then I use that information to score & re-sort the default search results provided by Airbnb.